nunezco2/quAPL/README.md

 ### Individuals

-This work also benefits from contributions of talented individuals listed below:
+This work also benefits from advice and contributions of talented individuals listed below:

 * Richard Park, Dyalog APL
 * Aaron Hsu, Dyalog APL